How to create a B2B social media marketing strategy

 These certainly are exciting times for AI technology, it has changed the way machines perceive and interact with the world and is already serving to lead us through a period of accelerated innovation.

-And although AI certainly divides opinion, this is largely down to a fear of the unknown, only time will tell what artificial intelligence will evolve into and for all we know I-Robot could be wrong (let’s hope so), so don’t freak out just yet, for now just sit back and enjoy the fruits of this groundbreaking technology.
+And although AI certainly divides opinion, this is largely down to a fear of the unknown, only time will tell what artificial intelligence will evolve into and for all we know I-Robot could be wrong (let’s hope so).
+Don’t freak out just yet, for now sit back and enjoy the fruits of this groundbreaking technology.

 In the next instalment of AI Unleashed, we will be taking a look at the events and advancements that have led to AI gaining so much attention in recent times.